Skip to main content

 Don't:

-• Write vague guidelines ("write good code")
+• Write vague instructions ("write good code")

-• Create conflicting rules
+• Create conflicting guidelines

-• Add too many rules at once
+• Add too many guidelines at once

-• Forget to test your rules
+• Forget to test your guidelines

 Team Adoption